View Document

 Part C - Procurement

-(21) Prior to the acquisition of any regulated chemical material, an SDS will be obtained from the manufacturer or supplier and a detailed risk assessment will be completed.
+(21) Prior to the acquisition of any regulated chemical material, an SDS will be obtained from the manufacturer or supplier and a risk assessment will be completed by either the purchaser or manager.
 The risk assessment will identify and guide the development of the necessary risk controls for safe transport, handling, usage, storage and will inform consideration of eventual disposal, such as longer term storage and finance.

-(22) Information about regulatory requirements and restrictions will be met prior to acquisition for:
+(22) Regulatory requirements and restrictions will be addressed prior to acquisition for:

 1. Industrial chemicals